Our expert criminal lawyers for break and enter and committing a serious indictable offence can help you:

 If you agree that you have committed the offence and the police are able to prove so, it is best to plead guilty.
 You will normally receive a discount on your sentence, and it will demonstrate remorse and contrition.
 It may also be the case that one of our experienced solicitors can negotiate with prosecutors for you to plead guilty to less serious facts or even a less serious charge.

-Firing at dwelling houses or buildings carries a maximum penalty of 14 years imprisonment in the District Court.
+Firing at dwelling houses or buildings carries a maximum penalty of 14 years imprisonment t.
 This penalty is typically reserved for the worst offenders.
-Firing at dwelling houses or buildings is a serious offence and if you are charged with it you should contact our office immediately.
+Firing at dwelling houses or buildings is a serious offence, and if you are charged with it, you should contact our office immediately.

-Joseph Correy represented a client who was charged with possessing a 9mm pistol.
+Our lawyer represented a client who was charged with possessing a 9mm pistol.
 The case against him involved significant amounts of intercepted phone calls in which he was heard sourcing the firearm.
-Mr Correy obtained additional calls not initially disclosed by the police.
+Our lawyer obtained additional calls not initially disclosed by the police.
 These demonstrated that our client was in fear for his safety at the time he sought to obtain the firearm.
 Police records of a home invasion against him were also obtained.
 The sentencing judge found that our client was under significant stress at the time he sourced the pistol and did not send him to jail.